-Well hello December!
-We've officially entered the holiday season and you know what that means…cookie baking time!
-There is a huge increase in cookie baking in the month of December due to all the holidays, parties, celebrations, and get-togethers.
-I include myself in that stat.
-I’ve been baking all kinds of yummy cookies, like these Boyfriend Cookies.
+We've officially entered the holiday season and you know what that means...it's time for baking cookies!
+There is a huge increase in baking during the month of December due to all the holidays, parties, celebrations, and get-togethers.
+And while I love to bake these 7 layer bars, banana nut bread, and homemade cinnamon rolls, baking cookies is one of my most favorite things to do!
 Just watch, you'll start seeing cookie recipes pop up everywhere.
 Which means December is a great month to participate in a cookie exchange!

 - Don't you dare bring a store bought or basic cookie to a swap.

 - Chocolate chip cookies are too common and not creative enough.
 Don't bring them.

 - Try to avoid duplicates.
 Think outside the box and make a cookie you don't think others will bring.

 - Bring a recipe card so participants can recreate them at home.
 Cookie exchange recipes are appreciated.

 If you're looking for fun and creative Christmas cookies to exchange, you're going to love these options below!
 In this post, you'll find traditional cookie recipes from pinwheels and spritz cookies to the more unique versions of rosette, meringue, and more!
 Pick out your favorites for your cookie exchange party!

 Hershey kiss cookies are amazing, easy to make, and full of sweet deliciousness in every bite!